sudhipm-auto/deck-RestAutomation/README.md

 1. Create a new deck of cards: Run CreateDeckTests.java -> createNewDeckTest() as TestNG
 2. Support adding Jokers: Run CreateDeckTests.java -> createNewDeckWithJokersTest() as TestNG
 3. Draw one or more cards from the deck
+Without Jokers:
-  Pre-requisite: Deck should be created using 1 (Without joker)
+  - Pre-requisite: Deck should be created using 1 (Without joker)
   - Run DrawFromDeckTests.java -> drawCardsFromDeckWithoutJokersTest() as TestNG
+With Jokers:
-  Pre-requisite: Deck should be created using 2 (With jokers)
+  - Pre-requisite: Deck should be created using 2 (With jokers)
   - Run DrawFromDeckTests.java -> drawCardsFromDeckWithJokersTest() as TestNG

-Method 2 (Run tests using XML based on dependent groups to create the deck before drawing cards):
+Method 2 (Run tests using XML to automatically create the deck before drawing cards):
 1. Run test -> data -> Tests_Without_Jokers.xml as TestNG
 2. Run test -> data -> Tests_With_Jokers.xml as TestNG